-ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals alleged to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
-The City admits on information and belief plaintiff's conviction in Case No. 03 CR 8640 was vacated.
+ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
 The City is without knowledge or information sufficient to form a belief as to the truth of the remaining allegations in paragraph 13.